Simple photo metadata editor

 - Suggestions for further development welcome.

-For details of how to download and install these, please see the installation documentation.
+For a full list of dependencies, please see the installation documentation.

-This program is still under development and, like all other software, it has bugs.
+This program, like all software, may have bugs.
 Before using it be sure to back up all your photographs (you do this anyway, right?) as I can’t guarantee you won’t accidentally damage them.

 Photini’s documentation is at http://photini.readthedocs.io/.
 It includes detailed installation instructions and a full user manual.